hassniazi/examples/DRY/README.md

-# Project Title
+# DRYing your code

-DRYing your code example
+This is an example of the DRYing of some python we had to do as part of the "This is probably only funny to geeks post"

 ## Getting Started